The-da-vinci/powershell-which/README.md

    `notepad $profile.CurrentUserAllHosts`
 4. Add the `powershell-which` function to the profile file by copying and pasting the function code into the file.
 5. Save the profile file and close the text editor.
-   Now, you can use the `powershell-which` function in your PowerShell sessions and scripts.
+   Now, `powershell-which` function is ready for use in your PowerShell sessions and scripts.

+.

 ## Usage